Meet Jim*. Several years ago, he invested money for himself and his wife, Bonnie, in a bank CD, but Bonnie passed away before it matured.

 How does it work?

 A Charitable Gift Annuity is a planned giving tool by which you can transfer cash, stock, or other appreciated assets to a charity and receive both tax benefits and fixed payments during your lifetime.
 Upon your death, the remainder goes to the organization.
-Assemblies of God Foundation allows you to designate half of the remainder to any ministry of your choice, including your local church.
+Assemblies of God Foundation allows you to designate a portion of the remainder to any ministry of your choice, including your local church.

 "The gift annuity was a good decision.
 I know it's something that would have pleased Bonnie.
 And it's a blessing to me also.
 I'm saving thousands in income taxes, and the income I'm receiving is dependable and more than I was getting from my CD."